Cool Gardens: Designing for Summer Temperature Control

 Here are some of the best tools in the design toolbox for creating cool (and cooling) garden spaces.

-Keeping areas of your garden open to facilitate airflow and catch prevailing winds will not only cool your garden but dissuade flying insect pests, like mosquitoes.
+Keeping areas of your garden open, to facilitate airflow and catch prevailing winds, will not only cool your garden but dissuade flying insect pests, like mosquitoes.
 Allowing for some open spaces around your garden for welcome breezes is also pleasing to the senses.
-You can even plant a few fragrant plants upwind for the additional pleasure of natural aroma.
+You can even plant a few fragrant plants, such as gardenias (Gardenia jasminoides), pots of sweet alyssum (Lobularia maritima), jasmine tobacco (Nicotiana alata), and fragrant roses, upwind for the additional pleasure of natural aroma.

 If an enclosed garden is what you have (or want) then green walls and/or shaded stone walls don’t radiate heat.
-Trellised vines like roses, golden-flowered Carolina jessamine (Gelsemium sempervirens), scarlet honeysuckle (Lonicera sempervirens), or espaliered fruit trees cool sun-drenched fences or hardscaped walls because they don’t absorb and release heat.
+Trellised or clambering vines, like climbing roses, golden-flowered Carolina jessamine (Gelsemium sempervirens), scarlet honeysuckle (Lonicera sempervirens), or espaliered fruit trees, cool sun-drenched fences, or hardscaped walls because they don’t absorb and release heat.
 They also look lovely.
+(Click here to read more about great garden honeysuckles.)

 Plantable green planter or pocket walls will also do the trick, and these can be filled with herbs and edibles for culinary gardeners.
 Water-permeable, felted wall pockets on a freestanding support make this very easy.
 Florafelt living wall systems are easy-care, quality options that help homeowners install plantable walls in no time.
 Tall, outdoor planter shelves or freestanding trellis walls are two other options.
 Both also facilitate airflow.

-Shaded stone walls or patio stones are also greatly cooling because they maintain the lower temperatures of the night and emanate them during the day, which will reduce the temperature of any shaded patio.
+Shaded stone walls or patio stones are also greatly cooling because they hold the lower temperature of the night and emanate it during the day, which effectively reduces the temperature of any shaded patio.

-Pergolas, arbors, or arbored tunnels covered with vines will stave off the summer heat.
-Once again, plants don’t absorb heat, and they release cooling moisture into the air.
+Pergolas, arbors, or arbored tunnels covered with vines will stave off the summer heat because they don’t absorb heat, and they release cooling moisture into the air.
 Grapes (Vitis spp.) are one of the best vines for the job.
 Not only do they produce fruit, but they are long vining, tolerant of a wide array of weather conditions, and have very large leaves that provide good cover.
-Other good long-vining candidates include Boston ivy (Parthenocissus tricuspidata), Virginia creeper (Parthenocissus quinquefolia), and hops (Humulus lupulus) if you make your own homebrew.
+Other good long-vined candidates include brewer’s hops (Humulus lupulus), if you make your own homebrew, as well as native Boston ivy (Parthenocissus tricuspidata) and Virginia creeper (Parthenocissus quinquefolia), which both turn brilliant hot colors in fall.

 Large-Leaved Tropical Plants